Moving to Melbourne

 For more information about both public and private schooling in the region please visit the Victorian education website.

 Transport available to school students will vary depending on the location of the school and home.
 Independent schools most often run their own bus systems.
 Most teenage children use the public bus and train services to get back and forth.
 Crown Melbourne are able to arrange an appointment with a consultant to provide an in-depth explanation of the local education systems if required.

 Medical care and facilities are of an extremely high standard in Australia, and Melbourne is no exception.
 Both private and public healthcare services are provided in the Melbourne.
 Medicare Australia is a government organisation that’s responsible for delivering public health care services to Melbourne residents.
 To qualify for fully subsidised health care you must enrol for Medicare here .

 Even though Medicare provides free hospital care and free or subsidised doctor and specialist visits, the Australian government still highly recommend having private health insurance – almost 50% of Australians do.
 Private health insurance covers the cost of ambulance use in emergencies and dental care, which Medicare does not.

-New Zealand citizens living in Australia automatically qualify for enrolment to Medicare.
+New Zealand citizens living in Australia automatically qualify for enrolment to Medicare – but with some conditions.
 They are also entitled to free emergency hospital care.
 However if they are not enrolled in Medicare they are generally charged with the full cost of doctor visits.